Develop a Business Plan

 Components of Financial Analysis and Projections for a Business Plan

-- Describe your order fulfillment strategy.
+- Develop an order fulfillment strategy.

 - Analyze cash flow and balance statements.